Washington, D.C.: Founding

-A new federal city was then constructed on the north bank of the Potomac, to the east of Georgetown.
-On September 9, 1791, the three commissioners overseeing the capital's construction named the city in honor of President Washington.
-The same day, the federal district was named Columbia, a feminine form of Columbus, which was a poetic name for the United States commonly used at that time.
+After its survey, the new federal city was constructed on the north bank of the Potomac River, east of Georgetown and centered on Capitol Hill.
+On September 9, 1791, three commissioners overseeing the capital's construction named the city in honor of President Washington.
+At the same time, the federal district was named Columbia, a feminine form of Columbus, which was a poetic name for the United States commonly used at the time.
 Congress held its first session there on November 17, 1800.

 Congress passed the District of Columbia Organic Act of 1801, which officially organized the district and placed the entire territory under the exclusive control of the federal government.
-The area within the district was organized into two counties, the County of Washington to the east and north of the Potomac and the County of Alexandria to the west and south.
-After the Act's passage, citizens in the district were no longer considered residents of Maryland or Virginia, which ended their representation in Congress.
+The area within the district was organized into two counties, the County of Washington to the east and north of the Potomac River and the County of Alexandria to the west and south.
+After the Act's passage, citizens in the district were no longer considered residents of Maryland or Virginia, and their representation in Congress ended.

 Burning during War of 1812

-On August 24–25, 1814, during the War of 1812, British forces invaded and raided Washington, D.C., in what is known as the Burning of Washington.
-In the attack, the U.S. Capitol, Department of the Treasury, and White House were burned and gutted.
-Most government buildings were repaired quickly; however, the Capitol was largely under construction at the time and was not completed in its current form until 1868.
+On August 24, 1814, during the War of 1812, British forces occupied Washington after defeating an American army at the Battle of Bladensburg.
+In retaliation for acts of destruction by American troops in the Canadas, the British set fire to federal buildings in the city, gutting the Capitol, Library of Congress, Treasury Building, and White House in what became known as the burning of Washington.
+The damage of the city's burning could have been more extensive, but a storm forced the British to evacuate the city after just 24 hours.
+Most federal buildings were repaired quickly, but the Capitol, which was then still under construction, was not completed in its current form until 1868.